 School Guide Teaches ABCs of Diabetes

 School-age children with diabetes face unique challenges.
-They may be vulnerable to serious swings in their blood levels at any time.
+They may be vulnerable to serious swings in their blood A type of sugar used by the body for energy.
+When the glucose level in the blood gets too high, it can damage tissues and organs. levels at any time.
 A newly updated booklet, “Helping the Student with Diabetes Succeed: A Guide for School Personnel,” can help.
 The guide offers suggestions for parents, teachers, principals and others to ensure the safety of these kids.

 Diabetes is one of the most common long-term diseases in school-age children.
 It affects about 200,000 young people nationwide.
 Most students with diabetes must carefully monitor and control their blood glucose throughout the day.
 A severe drop in glucose levels can be life-threatening.